amin-codes/Heart-Disease/README.md

 * chest pain location (1 = substernal; 0 = otherwise)
 * pain is provoked by exertion?
 (1 = provoked by exertion; 0 = otherwise)
 * relieved after rest?
 (1 = relieved after rest; 0 = otherwise)
-* resting blood pressure (in mm Hg on admission to the hospital) (systolic) (If your blood pressure is 120/80, then enter 120)
+* resting blood pressure (in mm Hg on admission to the hospital) (systolic) (e.g., if your blood pressure is 120/80, then enter 120)
 * do you smoke?
 (1 = yes; 0 = no)
 * has there been anyone in your family with heart disease?
 (1 = yes; 0 = no)
 * maximum heart rate achieved